 Post-Baccalaureate Certificate in Oral Health Science

-We are now accepting a Spring cohort of students to begin January 26, 2021.
-Enrollment applications for this admissions cycle will be open through December 10, 2020.
+Enrollment applications for this admissions cycle will be open through July 8, 2021.

 The University of Maryland School of Dentistry (UMSOD) now offers an innovative online program designed to educate non-dental healthcare professionals on the intricacies of oral health – an initiative that, in the end, will provide better clinical outcomes, quality of life and oral function for the patients treated by health professionals.
 With growing recognition that chronic oral infection contributes substantially to poorer systemic health and to inferior patient health care outcomes, this program will allow the clinician to enhance the efficacy of their interprofessional healthcare teams.

 UMSOD's new Certificate in Oral Health Science program blends online instruction with face-to-face clinical experiences at the Universities of Shady Grove in Rockville, Maryland.

 The program is offered in a five course, 13 credit curriculum in an online platform. with clinical experiences with the faculty of UMSOD at the Universities at Shady Grove (USG).